TransMac

 Symptom: A file copied from a PC is not recognized on the Mac.

-Problem: The Mac does not have an application installed
+Cause: The Mac does not have an application installed

 that can open the file type.